tus/tus-resumable-upload-protocol/README.md

 A server MUST define one or more fixed URLs for clients to create new file resources via `POST` requests (e.g `/files`).

-All file resource creation requests MUST include a `Content-Range` and `Content-Length` header.
+All file resource creation requests MUST include a `Content-Range` and a `Content-Length` header.

-The `Content-Length` defines the amount of bytes included in the request body.
-For resumable uploads it SHOULD be set to `0`, but clients MAY choose to upload some or all bytes of a file when creating it.
+The `Content-Length` SHOULD be set to `0`, but clients MAY choose to upload some or all bytes of a file when creating it.

-The `Content-Range` defines the total size of the file, and optionally the data range included in the body of the request.
-When `Content-Length` is `0`, the `Content-Range` MUST be given as `bytes */[size]` where `[size]` is the total size of the file.
-For `Content-Length` values larger than `0`, the `Content-Range` MUST take the form `bytes [from]-[to]/[size]`.
-Servers MAY respond to `[from]` values other than `0` with `501 Not Implemented` when creating a new file resource.

 A valid request MUST be acknowledged with a `201 Created` status by the server.
 The response MUST also include a `Location` header that holds the absolute URL